stryker-mutator/stryker-net/docs/technical-reference/Testing Framework.md

 TestCase start event
    ...
 ```
-The difficulty here is that a lot happens between 'testcase end' and 'testcase start' event.
+The difficulty here is that a lot happens between `testcase end` and `testcase start` events.
-At coverage capture it is a problem, because there is a risk of spilling coverage information to the next tests.
+At coverage capture it is a problem, because there is a risk of spilling coverage information to the next tests: Stryker
+can only capture coverage information on `testcase end` events, and only in association with the current running test.
+So, every mutants covered between `testcase end` and `testcase start` will be associated with the **next** test.

-And during execution phase, it is impossible to predict when the test will really be over.
+And during execution phase, it is impossible to predict when the test will really be over, so it is diffult to
+establish is the test was succesful.

-Also, if a mutation ends up changing a test case name - typically by changing the result of `ToTring()`, this
+Also, if a mutation ends up changing a test case name - typically by changing the result of `ToTring()`, it will change the
-testcase will only run when running **all tests** and can no longer be executed in isolation.
+test identifier so this testcase will only run when running **all tests** and can no longer be executed in isolation, as
+Stryker can't anticipate the test name.

 ### NUnit

 ### TestCases
-NUnit's TestCases is a pattern where some test is executed multiple time with varying input data (like xUnit's TestCase).
+NUnit's TestCases is a pattern where some test is executed multiple times with varying input data (like xUnit's TestCase).
 These test methods accept one or more parameters and bear one of these attributes (on top of the `[Test]` attribute):
  `TestCase` or `TestCaseSource`.